-Michelle Williams Court is a judge on the Superior Court of Los Angeles County in California and is an Assistant Supervising Judge of the Civil Division.
+Michelle Williams Court is a judge on the Superior Court of Los Angeles County in California and is Supervising Judge of the Civil Division.
 She was appointed by Governor Jerry Brown in December 2011 and was re-elected in 2020 for a term that expires in January 2027.

 Judge Court is Chair of the Los Angeles Superior Court's Technology Committee and is Vice President of the Los Angeles Law Library Board of Trustees.
 She has served in the court's Executive Committee and as an advisor to the California Courts Judicial Council as a member of the Commission on the Future of California's Court System, the Civil and Small Claims Advisory Committee, the Language Access Implementation Plan Taskforce, the Probate Conservatorship Taskforce and the Technology Tactical Plan Update Workstream.